ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 ## Enabling the SNAT rule for NSX-T
 {: #vc_nsx-t_esg_config-procedure-enable-snat-rule}

 NSX-T enables the SNAT rule by default.
-For more information about modifying the existing rules, see [Configure Source and Destination NAT on a Tier-0 Logical Router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){: external}.
+For more information about modifying the existing rules, see [Configure source and destination NAT on a Tier-0 logical router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){: external}.

 ## Enabling the SNAT rule for NSX-V
 {: #vc_esg_config-procedure-enable-snat-rule}